[Updated February 19, 2019]

-Over the past few years, we’ve given a lot of advice about logo design.
-Things to do.
-Things to avoid.
-Here are a few more tips to keep in mind as you create the most important part of your company’s identity:
+Over the past few years, we’ve given a lot of advice about creating a logo design.
+We’ve provided insight on design best practices, as well as design mistakes to avoid.
+Here are a few more tips to keep in mind as you create the most important part of your company’s identity.

 1. Use Your Company or Product Name

 It never ceases to amaze us how many small business owners contact us asking for a logo like Nike’s swoosh.
 No name, just the swoosh.
 They want a simple icon that is easily recognized.
 The thing they forget is that Nike didn’t start with a swoosh.
 Their first logo included their name.
 It wasn’t until after many years and billions of dollars in advertising that their logo was recognizable enough to drop the name.
 Unless you have billions to spend on marketing your symbol logo, create a logo that includes your company name.

 2. Make Sure Customers Can Read Your Logo

 We’ve seen a few logos that look pretty cool, but for the life of us we couldn’t read what they say.
 You’ve probably seen something similar.
 Now imagine that logo on a sign.
 Will customers be able to read it in 3-4 seconds as they drive by?
 Similarly, when you are creating a logo, make sure it can be read when printed on a business card.
 Or silk-screened on a T-shirt.
 Or at the top of your website.
 A logo that customers can’t easily read is a waste of your money.